October Faction (TV series): Filming

 Filming for the first season took place on location in Cambridge, Ontario from September to December 2018.

 Release

 On January 8, 2020, Netflix released the official trailer for the series.

 Reception

 On Rotten Tomatoes, the series holds an approval rating of 29% with an average rating of 5.5/10, based on 7 reviews.
+Complaints were made about unfinished plotlines but some reviewers found the series quirky and entertaining, regretting its cancellation after one season.